yuwen002/IceFlameGin/web/AdminLTE-3.2.0/docs/how-to-contribute.md

 # Contributing to AdminLTE

 Contributions are always **welcome and recommended**!
-Here is how for beginner's: [Get started with open source click here](https://youtu.be/GbqSvJs-6W4)
+Here is how for beginner'svc: [Get started with open source click here](https://youtu.be/GbqSvJs-6W4)

 1. Contribution Requirements :
     * When you contribute, you agree to give a non-exclusive license to AdminLTE.io to use that contribution in any context as we (AdminLTE.io) see appropriate.